Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

-\textbf{Generation of Control Flow Graphs (CFGs).} CFGs are a cornerstone of SE that illustrate program behavior by showing sequences of statements and their execution order conditions ~\cite{allen1970control}.
+\textbf{Control flow graph generation.} Control Flow Graphs (CFGs) are a cornerstone of SE that illustrate program behavior by showing sequences of statements and their execution order conditions~\cite{allen1970control}.
 As a graphical representation of program behavior, CFGs are critical in many SE tasks, including code search~\cite{guo2020graphcodebert,chen2019capturing}, code clone detection~\cite{wang2020detecting,hu2018deep,wei2017supervised} and code classification~\cite{wang2020modular,zhang2019novel}.
-Huang \ea~\cite{huang2023ai} present a novel approach for generating behaviorally-correct CFGs of statically-typed partial code by leveraging the error-tolerant and understanding ability of LLMs.
-The approach involves a Chain of Thoughts (CoT) with four steps: structure hierarchy extraction, nested code block extraction, CFG generation of nested code blocks, and fusion of all nested code blocks' CFGs.
+Huang \ea~\cite{huang2023ai} presented a novel approach for generating behaviorally correct CFGs of statically typed partial code by leveraging the error-tolerant and understanding ability of LLMs.
+The approach involves a Chain of Thoughts (CoT) with four steps: structure hierarchy extraction, nested code block extraction, CFG generation of nested code blocks, and fusion of all nested code blocks' CFGs~\cite{le2022autopruner}.
 The CoT is broken down into an AI chain according to the single responsibility principle, along with effective prompt instructions.
 This results in superior node and edge coverage compared to traditional program analysis-based methods and the original CoT method.